 Legislative History is made up of documents preceding and accompanying the enactment of a law.
 These documents generally include bills, public laws, floor debates, and committee hearings, prints, and reports.
-They can be used to determine the legislative intent of a statute.
+They can be used to determine the legislative intent behind a statute.

 Compiling a Federal Legislative History: A Beginner's Guide is a research guide created by the Library of Congress that focuses on relevant documents and sources of federal legislative histories.